 CodecSlime: Temporal Redundancy Compression of Neural Speech Codec via Dynamic Frame Rate

-is inherently non-uniform in temporal information density.
-As a result, many tokens
+However, speech is inherently non-uniform in temporal information density.

-are wasted on steady-state segments like long vowels and silences.
-To address this
+As a result, many tokens are wasted on steady-state segments like long vowels and silences.

-codecs for the first time.
-Our method is unsupervised and architecture-agnostic,
+Our method is unsupervised and architecture-agnostic, combining two key innovations,

-combining two key innovations, ScheDFR and Melt-and-Cool, for adapting infer
+ScheDFR and Melt-and-Cool, for adapting inference and training,

-backbone and operating at 40Hz DFR (≈600bps), the reconstruction WER of
+When integrated into a typical VQ-GAN codec backbone and operating at 40Hz DFR (≈600bps),

-CodecSlime is reduced by up 46% relative to conventional FFR baselines with
+the reconstruction WER of CodecSlime is reduced by up to 28% relative to conventional FFR baselines

-quality and bitrate: a single model supports inference at multiple frame rates and
+a single model supports inference at multiple frame rates and consistently outperforms FFR models

-consistently outperforms FFR models at the corresponding frame rates.
+at the corresponding frame rates.

 Main Results: Speech Reconstruction